Matrix denoising for weighted loss functions and heterogeneous signals

-We first describe the results for the Gaussian, Rademacher, and t$_{10}$ distributions.
-As the table shows, the Kritchman-Nadler estimate $\hat r^{\KN}$ is typically closer to the true rank, $r=2$, than is the naive estimate $\hat r^{\naive}$.
-More specifically, $\hat r^{\KN}=2$ always, whereas $\hat r^{\naive}$ may sometimes be equal to $3$.
-It is also apparent, however, that the resulting effect on the relative errors are quite minor; that is, the average and maximum errors are close regardless of the rank estimator used.
-This is because even when $\hat r^{\naive}=3$, the third singular value of $\Y$ is so close to the detection edge $1 + \sqrt{\gamma}$ that the resulting estimates of the cosines $c_3$ and $\tilde c_3$ are very close to $0$; consequently, the least squares problem defining the $\what \B$ is only slightly perturbed, and the resulting spectral denoiser is close to the one obtained when the true rank is used.
+For the Gaussian, Rademacher, and t$_{10}$ distributions, the Kritchman-Nadler estimate $\hat r^{\KN}$ is typically closer to the true rank, $r=2$, than is the naive estimate $\hat r^{\naive}$.
+However, the average and maximum errors are close regardless of the rank estimator used, since even when $\hat r^{\naive}=3$, the third singular value of $\Y$ is so close to the detection edge $1 + \sqrt{\gamma}$ that the estimates of the cosines $c_3$ and $\tilde c_3$ are nearly $0$.
+With the t$_5$ distribution, both $\hat r^{\naive}$ and $\hat r^{\KN}$ are more likely to overestimate the true rank.

-Turning next to the t$_5$ distribution, both $\hat r^{\naive}$ and $\hat r^{\KN}$ are more likely to overestimate the true rank than they are for the thinner tailed noise models.
-This is not surprising, since it is more likely with fatter tailed noise that singular values corresponding to noise will exceed the detection edge $1 + \sqrt{\gamma}$.
 While the average errors are close to those for the Gaussian, Rademacher, and t$_{10}$ distributions, the maximum errors are much larger, indicating that while this noise distribution's ``typical'' behavior may be close to the thinner tailed ones, a small number of extreme draws of $\G$ can result in very poor performance.

-Finally, we examine the t distributions with $4$, $3$, and $2.5$ degrees of freedom.
-For all of these, both $\hat r^{\naive}$ and $\hat r^{\KN}$ drastically overestimate the rank, and the resulting relative errors are enormous.
-In contrast to the ``mildly fat tailed'' t$_5$ distribution, the model completely breaks down for these latter distributions.
+For the t distributions with $4$, $3$, and $2.5$ degrees of freedom, both $\hat r^{\naive}$ and $\hat r^{\KN}$ drastically overestimate the rank, and the resulting relative errors are enormous.